shaarang1010/react-store-app/README.md

 Acceptance criteria:

-1. As a user I should be able login using my credentials and view the dashboard.
-2. As a user I should be able to view all the products on the dashboard.
+1. As a user I should be able to view all the products on the dashboard.
-3. Each product should have a title, image and price.
+2. Each product should have a title, image and price.
+3. When a user clicks on the product image, it opens a modal with product details.
+4. When I click on `Add to bag`, a notification with the name of the product is shown on `top-end` position.

 ---